Ahmed-Camara/Dialogflow-ES-Banking-System/README.md

 When the user asks for one of these features, the intent that contains the authentication flow will automatically be triggered.

 #### Balance inquiry
-When the user is authenticated, a list of services will be shown to him and will be asked to chose the service he wants as shown in the figure below
+<p>When the user is authenticated, a list of services will be shown to him and will be asked to chose the service he wants as shown in the figure below</p>
 <img src="./images/auth.png">

 #### Transaction